BrownCSCI1230/docs/2022/missive.md

 ## Grading

-Your CSCI 1230 grade consists of 1 tiny written homework, 6 rigorously graded projects, 12 labs that are given completion grades (one of the three final labs is optional), and a final project that is graded according to your presentation to the class during finals period.
+Your CSCI 1230 grade consists of 1 tiny written homework, 6 rigorously graded projects, 14 labs that are given completion grades (two of the three final labs are optional), and a final project that is graded according to your presentation to the class during finals period.
 There are no exams or quizzes.
 HW0 (which is about our collaboration policy) is critical: you must do it correctly or fail the course.
 * **HW0** ***(must be done correctly to pass course)***
 * **Projects**:
   * **Raster/Brush**: 8%